myllynen/rhel-troubleshooting-guide/README.md

 ## File System Issues

-Sometimes deleting a large file does not free up space on a file system.
+Sometimes deleting a large file does not free up space on the file system.
 This is most likely caused by the file being still open by a process, see [https://access.redhat.com/solutions/2316](https://access.redhat.com/solutions/2316).